 Image courtesy of Karen Zoid.

-CHEF MICHELLE THERON / 27 SEPTEMBER
+CHEF MICHELLE THERON with Watershed / 27 SEPTEMBER

 Michélle’s interest in all things culinary started at a young age growing up in a typical South African home.
 Her curiosity was fueled by food & cooking literature and her admiration for Chef’s such as Margot Janse, Dominique Crenn and Elena Arzak were a big driving force for her to excel in the industry.
 After her culinary studies at Boland College, Stellenbosch, Michélle started her career in the Winelands at De Volkskombuis, Stellenbosch and then joined the prestigious One.Waterfront at the Cape Grace Hotel and Laborie in Paarl – all contributing to her canny ability to express traditional flavours in a modern and on-trend execution.
 In 2010 she joined Pierneef a La Motte restaurant on La Motte Wine Estate in Franschhoek.
 She was part of the restaurant since it opened its doors.
 (Pierneef a La Motte was listed 2013 Eat Out DSTV Food Network Restaurant Awards as one of South Africa’s top ten restaurants).
 Michélle also spent some time in Europe and cooked in a few Michelin restaurants, De Bokkedoorns, Chapeau!, De Vrienden van Jacob and Halwemaan while visiting food markets in Barcelona, Spain as inspiration.
 Michélle has now joined Hazendal Wine Estate as the newly appointed Executive Chef and enjoys being part of the development process of the Estate, currently undergoing extensive renovations with the aim to offer visitors an unparalleled experience in the Winelands.

 WATERSHED with Chef Michelle Theron / 27 SEPTEMBER